malliaridis/opencv/doc/tutorials/imgproc/erosion_dilatation/erosion_dilatation.markdown

     specified, it is assumed to be in the center.

 That is all.
 We are ready to perform the erosion of our image.

+### The dilation function

+The code is below.
+As you can see, it is completely similar to the snippet of code for **erosion**.
+Here we also have the option of defining our kernel, its anchor point and the size of the operator to be used.
+@snippet cpp/tutorial_code/ImgProc/Morphology_1.cpp dilation
 @end_toggle

 @add_toggle_python